LingmoOS/LingmoOS/shell/frameworks/kwin/CONTRIBUTING.md

 ### Default Decorations

-The Breeze decorations theme is not located in the KWin repository, and is in fact part of the [Breeze repository here](https://invent.kde.org/plasma/breeze), in `kdecoration`.
+The Ocean decorations theme is not located in the KWin repository, and is in fact part of the [Ocean repository here](https://invent.kde.org/lingmo/ocean), in `kdecoration`.

 ### Tab Switcher

 The default visual appearance of the tab switcher is located in `src/tabbox/switchers`.

-Other window switchers usually shipped by default are located in [Plasma Addons](https://invent.kde.org/plasma/kdeplasma-addons), located in the `kwin/windowswitchers` directory.
+Other window switchers usually shipped by default are located in [Lingmo Addons](https://invent.kde.org/lingmo/kdelingmo-addons), located in the `kwin/windowswitchers` directory.

 ### Window Management